How to help a friend who’s hurting

 From Colossians: A 28-Day Devotional

-In verse 11, Paul thanks the believers who comforted him in his time of need.
-None of us have experienced a first-century imprisonment, but we all know what it’s like to go through a tough time.
+In Colossians 4:11, Paul thanks the believers who comforted him in his time of need.
+None of us has experienced first-century imprisonment, but we all know what it’s like to go through a tough time.
 So how can we, like the believers in the early church, help fellow Christians who are going through difficulty?

 - Who do you know who is in a dark place?
-What is one thing you can do today to bless that person?
+What is one way you love that person well today?

 - Do you know someone who has an ongoing struggle?
 What would it look like to care for that person over a longer period of time?